basho/basho_docs/source/languages/en/riak/ops/running/handoff.md

 keywords: [operator, handoff, admin]
 ---

-Riak is a distributed system that is built to gracefully hand a wide variety of failure scenarios, including but not limited to [[node failure|Recovering a Failed Node]].
+Riak is a distributed system built with two essential goals in mind:

+* **fault tolerance**, whereby a Riak cluster can withstand node failure, network partitions, and other events in a way that does not disrupt normal functioning, and
+* **scalability**, whereby operators can gracefully add and remove nodes to/from a Riak cluster

+Both of these goals demand that Riak is able to either temporarily or permanently re-assign responsibility for portions of the keyspace.
+That re-assigning is referred to as **intra-cluster handoff** (or simply **handoff** in our documentation).

 ## Types of Handoff

 Intra-cluster handoff typically takes one of two forms: **hinted handoff** and **ownership transfer**.

-Hinted handoff occurs when a
+Hinted handoff occurs when a [[vnode|Vnodes]] temporarily takes over responsibility for some data and then returns that data to its original "owner."
+Imagine a three-node cluster with nodes A, B, and C. If node C goes offline, e.g. during a network partition, nodes A and B will pick up the slack, so to speak, assuming responsibility for node C's operations.
+When node C comes back online, responsibility will be handed back to the original vnodes.

+Ownership transfer is different because it is meant to be permanent.
-Ownership transfer occurs when a [[vnode|Vnodes]] no longer belongs to the node on which it's running.
-This typically happens when a new node joins the cluster
+It occurs when a [[vnode|Vnodes]] no longer belongs to the node on which it's running.
+This typically happens when the very makeup of a cluster changes, e.g. when nodes are added or removed from the cluster.
+In this case, responsibility for portions of the keyspace needs to be fundamentally re-assigned.

-There is a third type of handoff, **repair**
+Both types of handoff are handled automatically by Riak.
+Operators do have the option, however, of enabling and disabling handoff on particular nodes or all nodes and of configuring key aspects of Riak's handoff behavior.
+More information can be found below.

 ## Configuring Handoff

 Config | Description | Default
 :------|:------------|:-------

 ## The Handoff Command-line Interface